Silent Hill 4: The Room: Music

 The soundtrack for Silent Hill 4: The Room was released alongside the game in 2004, composed by Akira Yamaoka with vocals by Mary Elizabeth McGlynn and Joe Romersa.
 The Japanese version featured a second disc containing music by series composer Akira Yamaoka played along to the reading of traditional Japanese stories.
 The American version contained 13 exclusive tracks and remixes.

 A remix of the song "Your Rain" from the game's soundtrack was used on Konami's Dance Dance Revolution Extreme.
 Several tracks from the game were also featured in the Silent Hill Experience promotional UMD.

 Release and sales

 Silent Hill 4: The Room was first released in Japan on June 17, 2004.
 The game was shipped for its subsequent North American and European releases on September 7, with pre-ordering customers receiving the soundtrack for free with the game in the former market.
 The game, alongside its two PS2 predecessors, was rereleased in 2006 as part of The Silent Hill Collection European boxset, as a tie-in with the release of the Silent Hill film, and again in 2009.
 Microsoft confirmed that their Xbox 360 console is backward compatible with the game's Xbox port.
-In March 2025, the game joined the GOG Preservation Program with not only confirmed stability, but also missing content that was never available on PC before.
+In March 2025, the game joined the GOG Preservation Program with improved stability and content that was previously not included on PC.